luciansabo/fields-options/README.md

 To specify a field path use the dot notation.

+The internal structure should never be specified manually.
+You should always use the `FieldsOptions` or `FieldsOptionsBuilder` classes.
+If you feel the need to manually build/alter the data array, then you are doing something wrong.
+The library tries to hide these details, so it can protect you against BC breaks and structure changes.

 Assuming this json structure was sent on the request:
 ```json
 {